shukuravazov/fullstack-nestjs/README.md

 - Docker configuration for easy development setup.
 - Unit tests for some frontend components.

-### Docker Configuration

-While the project includes Docker, it's important to note that the Docker setup is not as described in the initial requirements.
-The provided Docker setup is focused on individual components rather than starting the entire project.
-You can find Dockerfiles in the respective directories of the backend and frontend.
-To run the project using Docker, you may need to adjust the Docker setup to match your requirements.

 ### What's Not Included

-- Docker configuration to start the whole project.
 - Unit tests and extensive testing suites.
 - Comprehensive data validation and error handling.
 There is no implementation of validations and error handlers in both the backend and frontend.
 - Comprehensive testing suites.
 While the project does include unit tests for specific frontend components, comprehensive testing coverage for all features is not present.